Muaythai vs Kickboxing

 Muaythai allows elbows, clinch and leg trapping.
 Kickboxing does not allow any of the three.

 As we see it now more here in the provincial level, our scoring system is quite point based, utilizing plenty of kickboxing to score (a “Dutch” style), usually with many punches followed up with kicks.
 When it comes to defense, you will notice Muaythai defense and timing.
 People often using the Thai long guard or teep as part of the counter attack.
 As you watch more fights, you will see big name Thai fighters event transition over to a K1/kickboxing rule set while typical kickboxers will head over to the Thai rules to round off their game.
-What we’ll start to see is an evolution and fusion of both styles in kickboxing and Thai so watch out for the things we start implementing in our program.
+What we may start to see is an evolution and fusion of both styles in kickboxing and Thai so watch out for the things we start implementing in our program.